vektra/tachyon/README.md

 ## tachyon

-Tachyon is an experimental port of ansible to golang.
+Tachyon is an experimental configuration management tool inspired by ansible implemented in golang.

 #### Ok.. why?